battermann/pureapp/README.md

 ### io

-`io` is a function that describe all side effects of an application.
+`io` is a function that describes all side effects of an application.

 Unlike Elm and scalm, pureapp applications do not have a `view` function.
 Instead `io` is responsible for printing and reading from the standard input/output as well as other side effects.